Bofner/Country-Roads-SMS/readme.md

 ![](https://github.com/Bofner/Country-Roads-SMS/blob/main/gitHub%20Images/CRSample.gif)

 You're missing the best part by just watching this GIF... so why not download the ROM and try it out!
+Also a perfect, short loop is impossible, sorry!

 ### Project History
 This is a project that I worked on with my friend, Marghe, on the side during development of